-- To provide for the housing needs of the community within a low density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents.

-• To ensure environments are characterised by landscape settings that are in harmony with the natural environment of Warringah.
+- To provide for the housing needs of the community within a low density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To ensure that low density residential environments are characterised by landscaped settings that are in harmony with the natural environment of Warringah.